 Skip navigation

-In addition to these projects, the intern will spend some of their time with key NCTE staff from Marketing, Communications, Publications, Events, and other departments to learn about day-to-day NCTE operations.
-NCTE is a fully remote organization, so the intern must have access to a computer, video camera, and reliable internet connection.
+The intern will also liaise with key staff members from other departments to build collaboration skills and learn about day-to-day operations.
+NCTE is a fully remote organization, so the intern must have access to a computer, video camera, and reliable internet.

 Stipends from Sigma Tau Delta and NCTE